 Tool band lays out a viewpoint on how an abused child gets damaged and becomes an abusive adult.
 Keenan said that the song is about “recognizing and identifying the cycle of abuse within you.”

-“Intolerance” is a song in the 1993 album Undertow.
+“Intolerance” is on of the Tool songs in the 1993 album Undertow.
 It derives a recurring line “lie, cheat and steal” from the cadet honor code of West Point Military Academy.
 Keenan picked the line while attending the school.

 The premise of “Intolerance” is that people who are silent when others commit crimes and indoctrinate the world are bad as those criminals.